My CancerIQ is a suite of online cancer risk assessments created by Cancer Care Ontario to help Ontarians of all ages:

 - Ontario Cervical Screening Program (OCSP), an evidence-based, organized, province-wide program that promotes screening women for cervical cancer, one of the most preventable forms of cancer.
-For more information, please refer to the CCO website or read its 2003-2008 program report or other publications.
+For more information, please refer to the CCO website or read its 2012 program report.

 For other forms of cancer, recommendations are based on diagnostic pathways developed for and by Cancer Care Ontario by leading experts in the field.